GatoGraphQLForWordPress/gatographql/readme.txt

 Gato GraphQL PRO is needed for enhanced security for public APIs, adding HTTP caching, sending emails, executing updates in bulk, connecting to external services, and automating tasks (among others).

+= Does Gato GraphQL support WordPress Multisite? =

+Yes, it does.
+Gato GraphQL can be installed on a multisite network.

+In addition, Gato GraphQL provides fields on the GraphQL schema to retrieve multisite network data, allowing to use GraphQL to sync content across the multisite (for instance, to translate posts when using MultilingualPress, as described below).

 = How to use Gato GraphQL with Polylang? =

 Gato GraphQL PRO provides an integration with Polylang, allowing you to automatically translate a post's content using the Google Translate API, and store it on all translation posts, as defined and managed via Polylang.